iamantony/qtcsv/README.md

 **[AbstractData][4]**.

 #### AbstractData
-**AbstractData** class is a pure abstract class that provide interface for container class.
-It may sound scary, but in fact it just declare some function names, that derived (concrete) class have to implement.
+**AbstractData** class is a pure abstract class that provide interface for a container class.
+Here is the code:

 ```cpp
 class AbstractData